LibertyAces/BitSwanPump-BlankApp/README.md

 ```bash
 $ cd bspump-example
 ```
-Than you can build your docker image:
+Then you can build your docker image:
 ```bash
 $ docker build -t bspump-example .
 ```